 General documentation guidelines for persons with disabilities:

-Students seeking academic accommodations under Section 504 of the Rehabilitation Act of 1973 and the Americans with Disabilities Act (ADA) of 1990 should register with Sam Houston State University's Services for Students with Disabilities (SSD), part of the SHSU Counseling Center.
+Students seeking academic accommodations under Section 504 of the Rehabilitation Act of 1973 and the Americans with Disabilities Act (ADA) of 1990 should register with Sam Houston State University's Services for Students with Disabilities (SSD) Office located in the Lee Drain North Annex building (next to Farrington).
 In order for students with disabilities to be eligible for academic accommodations and adjustments, they need to provide documentation that shows evidence of a "substantially limiting" disability as defined by the federal legislation noted above.
 This documentation must be from a qualified professional who is licensed or certified to diagnose the disability in question.
 All tests used to document eligibility must be technically sound and standardized.
 All documentation should be recent enough to reflect the student's current level of functioning and contain, at a minimum, the following:

 - A specific diagnostic statement identifying the disability including severity and date of current diagnostic evaluation.